- Batch query

 Testing pipeline end-to-end

 Once you’ve created the pipeline, add a few rows into your PostgreSQL table that you just created a logical replication for.
-You can use theINSERT
+You can use theINSERT command to add rows.
+For example:

 of the table you want to replicate.

-to match the columns in your table.
+Change the VALUES to match the columns in your table.